Things to Do in Wexford

 Bunclody – Coolmelagh Walking Trail

 Coolmelagh Forrest, near Bunclody, has three waymarked looped trails that climb to Gibbet Hill.
 Gibbet is an old English name for Hanging Hill.
 This hints to a place of execution.
 Here beautiful views meant that, no matter what your crime, your last sight on earth was heavenly.
-The trails, which are on on forest roads, […]
+The trails, which are on forest roads, all […]

 Bunclody Walking Trail: The Craan & Long Lane Loop